jump-dev/Pavito.jl/README.md

 [convex-url]: https://github.com/JuliaOpt/Convex.jl
 [mpb-url]: https://github.com/JuliaOpt/MathProgBase.jl

 JuMP and Convex.jl are algebraic modeling interfaces, while MathProgBase is a lower-level interface for providing input in raw callback or matrix form.
 Convex.jl is perhaps the most user-friendly way to provide input in conic form, since it transparently handles conversion of algebraic expressions.
 JuMP supports general nonlinear smooth functions, e.g. by using `@NLconstraint`.
-JuMP also supports conic modeling, but requires cones to be explicitly specified, e.g. by using `norm(x) <= t` for second-order cone constraints and `@SDconstraint` for positive semidefinite constraints.
+JuMP also supports conic modeling, but requires cones to be explicitly specified, e.g. by using `norm(x) <= t` for second-order cone constraints.
 Pavito may be accessed through MathProgBase from outside Julia by using the experimental [cmpb](https://github.com/mlubin/cmpb) interface which provides a C API to the low-level conic input format.
 The [ConicBenchmarkUtilities](https://github.com/mlubin/ConicBenchmarkUtilities.jl) package provides utilities to read files in the [CBF](http://cblib.zib.de/) format.

 ## MIP and continuous solvers